srheegit/Tracking-User-Engagement-Data-Analysis/README.md

 * or free-plan students, we perform a two-sample t-test assuming equal variances.
 For paying students, we perform a two-sample t-test assuming unequal variances.

+For free-plan students, we assume equal variances because of the following reasons:

+* Homogeneity of Variances: We can see from our distribution plots through Python that variability in minutes watched by free-plan students is similar across different time periods.
+The reason for this may be that free-plan students might have similar engagement patterns due to the limited features available to them.
+* Simplified Analysis: Assuming equal variances simplifies the analysis and is a common practice when there’s no strong evidence suggesting otherwise.

+For paying students, we assume unequal variances because of the following reasons:

+* Heterogeneity of Variances: Again from our visualization of distribution in Python, we saw that paying students have more varied engagement patterns, possibly due to access to additional features, courses, and resources.
+* More Accurate Results: Assuming unequal variances allows for a more accurate analysis when there is a significant difference in variability between the two groups being compared.